BatedUrGonnaDie/Autosplitters/Refunct/README.md

-# RefunctAutosplitter
+# Refunct Autosplitter
-Readme by @firestack
+Readme by @firestack and @batedurgonnadie
 ## Info
 Splitter tracks buttons hit.
 Will start automatically on new game and end on the last button.
 Will reset the timer on new game selection as well.